Nytra/MaximizedTerminal/README.md

 Have you ever been frustrated that the integrated terminal is too small?
 Find yourself manually clicking the maximize button often?
 Yes?
 Then this extension is for you!

-Allows you to open the terminal in its maximized state with ctrl+' (this can be reconfigured in settings)
+Allows you to open the terminal in its maximized state with ctrl+' (this keybind can be changed in settings)

 Useful if you have a low resolution display.